amlt-by-coinfirm/AMLT-Report-oracle/docs/RecoverTokens.md

 Function to determine how many tokens to recover.
-This can be overriden by the parent contract, so tokens which should reside in this contract, would not be recovered.
+This can be overridden by the parent contract, so tokens which should reside in this contract, would not be recovered.